schummar/schummar-translate/README.md

   fallbackElement?: React.ReactNode | ((id: string, sourceTranslation: string) => React.ReactNode);
   placeholder?: string | ((id: string, sourceTranslation: string) => string);
   placeholderElement?: React.ReactNode | ((id: string, sourceTranslation: string) => React.ReactNode);
-}
+};

 type ReturnValue = {
   getTranslator: GetTranslator;
   useTranslator: UseTranslator;
   t: ReactTranslator;
-}
+};
 ```

 The are two versions of this function, depending on the used import.
 When importing `'schummar-translate'`, it creates a translator without React support (and therefore without the dependency on React).
 Then the last three parameters do not apply and the return value only contains `getTranslator`.
 When importing `'schummar-translate/react'` React support and the last three parameters are included.

 - `createTranslator` creates and provides all the other functions and uses the passed in `sourceDictionary` to type them.
 - `sourceDictionary` takes the source dictionary as seen above.
 - `sourceLocale` is the locale of the source dictionary as [ISO-639-1 code](https://de.wikipedia.org/wiki/Liste_der_ISO-639-1-Codes).
 - `fallbackLocale` provides a locale that will be used as fallback if a translation key is not available for some locale.
 - `dicts` provides all languages except the source language.
 It can either be an object with the locales as key and a dictionary or promise of a dictionary as value.
 Or it can be a function returning a dictionary or promise of a dictionary for a given locale.
-The last can be used to lazy load locales (expect source locale), for example with dynamic imports: ``dicts: (locale: string) => import(`./langs/${locale}`).then(mod => mod.default)``
+The last can be used to lazy load locales (expect source locale), for example with dynamic imports: `` dicts: (locale: string) => import(`./langs/${locale}`).then(mod => mod.default) ``
 - `warn` lets you display warnings (e.g. to `console.warn`) when a translation key is missing in the active locale and no fallback is used.
 - `fallback` lets you define you a static or dynamic string that will be displayed whenever a translation key is missing for the active locale.
 - `fallbackElement` the same as `fallback` but also allows to pass a `ReactNode` to display more complex (e.g styled) fallbacks for translations embedded in JSX.